Paramount Ranch Racetrack

-Paramount Ranch Racetrack (sometimes called Paramount Ranch Raceway) was a motorsports racetrack located at Paramount Ranch in the Santa Monica Mountains in Agoura Hills, California.
-A total of seven events were held at Paramount Ranch from 1956-1957.
+Paramount Ranch Racetrack (sometimes called Paramount Ranch Raceway) was a motorsports racetrack located at Paramount Movie Ranch in the Santa Monica Mountains in Agoura Hills, California.
+A total of seven events were held at Paramount Ranch from 1956–1957.
 After a series of fatalities in short proximity to each other, the track gained a reputation for being a dangerous circuit.
 After two seasons, Paramount Ranch Racetrack was closed.

 Background

 In 1956, the owner of Paramount Ranch decided to build a road-racing facility.
 He approached Ken Miles and Dick Van Laanen to design the road course.
-They designed a paved road course nearly 2 mi in length.
+They designed a paved figure 8 road course nearly 2 mi in length.
 The road course included 11 turns with uphill and downhill sections, a straightaway just shy of 3/4 mile, a bridge and underpass as well as a lake opposite the start/finish line.
-Bob Bondurant described the course as “unforgiving but a real challenge”.
+Bob Bondurant described the course as "unforgiving but a real challenge."